cropsinsilico/yggdrasil/README.rst

 additional information about the package and directions for installing it.

-.. note:: This will be the last release of the Crops in Silico framework under the name `cis_interface`.
-Moving forward, the package will be refered to as `yggdrasil`.
-The new Github repository can be found
+.. warning:: This will be the last release of the Crops in Silico framework under the name ``cis_interface``.
+Moving forward, the package will be refered to as ``yggdrasil``.
+The new Github repository for ``yggdrasil`` can be found `here <https://github.com/cropsinsilico/yggdrasil>`__ and the new documentation can be found
-   `here <https://github.com/cropsinsilico/yggdrasil>`__
-   and the new documentation can be found
    `here <https://cropsinsilico.github.io/yggdrasil/>`__.
-   Future versions of the `yggdrasil` can be installed from PyPI via `pip install yggdrasil-framework`.
+   Future versions of the ``yggdrasil`` can be installed from PyPI via ``pip install yggdrasil-framework``.
 We apologize for any inconvenince this change causes, but feel the new name better reflects the spirit of the project.